capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 Keyboard Shortcuts
 ==================================

 **Key P**
-For selected pointcloud datasets, the animation will be loaded automatically.
+For selected pointcloud datasets, the animation will load automatically.
 Pressing "P" key will start / pause / resume the animation from current view position.
 Use "Speed Slider" to adjust the animation speed.

 **Key M**
-To start record the screen, press "M" key.
+Hit the "M" key to start screen recording.
 Then select the window that you want to record.
-Press "M" key again / click "Stop sharing" to stop recording and save the video locally.
+To stop screen recording and save the video locally hit the "M" key again / click "Stop sharing".